moby/moby/docs/reference/commandline/swarm_init.md

 	Options:
 	      --auto-accept value   Acceptance policy (default [worker,manager])
-	      --force-new-cluster   Force create a new cluster from current state.
+	      --external-ca value   Specifications of one or more certificate signing endpoints --force-new-cluster   Force create a new cluster from current state.
 	      --help                Print usage
 	      --listen-addr value   Listen address (default 0.0.0.0:2377)